 Two women wearing aprons wait outside.
 Are they meeting someone?

-Some postcards haven’t survived very well, like this one of Addison Road:
+Some postcards haven’t survived very well, like this one of Holland Road:

 Chemical decomposition has done its work.
 But the over exposed effect and the slightly monotonous view makes the main detail the focus of interest:

 The mismatched pair of women, one tall, one short.
 Are they walking together, or is the tall one just passing the other who may have just emerged from that gateway?

 This view of Holland Walk has also suffered a little.